spryker/spryker-docs/docs/aop/user/apps/bazaarvoice.md

 {% endinfo_block %}

-When you connect BazaarVoice, the app puts JavaScrip tags into your store, and the JavaScript code tells the app where to insert the BazaarVoice content - reviews, star ratings, or questions and answers.
+When you connect BazaarVoice, the app puts JavaScrip tags into your store, and the JavaScript code tells the app where to insert the BazaarVoice content—reviews, star ratings, or questions and answers.

 {% info_block infoBox "Info" %}